Water main break cuts service to more than 100 homes

 According to city officials, the water main has been in service since the early-1900s.

-Despite its durability, the useful life of a cast iron main typically does not exceed 100 years, according to the federal Environmental Protection Agency.
+Despite being one of the most durable pipes available, the useful life of a cast iron main is typically 100 years, according to the federal Environmental Protection Agency.

-Although the cause remains unclear, recent roadwork may have been a factor.
+Although the cause of the break remains unclear, it is believed that recent roadwork may have been a factor.

+The Water Department estimated that 500,000 gallons of water was lost before the situation was brought under control.

-The break was repaired by 10:15 a.m.; however, traffic continued to be diverted from the area throughout the afternoon.
+The break was repaired by 10:15 a.m.; however, traffic was diverted from the area until 3 p.m.

+The following day, at approximately 12:20 p.m, the city reported that a second water main had ruptured at the intersection of Anderson Drive and Dottie Lane.

+Service was shut off for “most of the day” to homes in that part of the city.

 Commented